substratusai/substratusai.github.io/blog/2023-10-09-k8s-yaml-dataset.md

 You probably notice that this ain't a K8s YAML file, so next we need to filter these 13 million YAML files and only keep the one that have valid K8 YAML.

-The approach I took was to use the kubernetes-validate OSS library.
-It turned out that YAML parsing was extremely slow so I added a 10x speed improvement by eagerly checking if "Kind or "kind" is not a substring in the YAML file.
+The approach I took was to use the [kubernetes-validate](https://github.com/willthames/kubernetes-validate) OSS library.
+It turned out that YAML parsing was too slow so I added a 10x speed improvement by eagerly checking if "Kind or "kind" is not a substring in the YAML file.

 Here is the validate function that takes the yaml_content as a string and